 Bennetts run two bereavement support groups: the first group has been running since 2007 and is open to everyone of all ages.
-Members recently renamed the group \’New Era\’, and it is very much run by the members (with support from Bennetts staff members), organising regular outings as well as monthly meetings in a local church hall.
-During the pandemic, the group was unable to meet in person but a WhatsApp group was set up and people stayed in contact this way.
-In the summer of 2021, the group resumed in person meetings for everyone who felt comfortable.
+Members renamed the group ‘New Era’, and it is very much run by the members (with support from Bennetts staff members), organising regular outings as well as monthly meetings in a local church hall.
+During the pandemic, the group was unable to meet in person but a WhatsApp group was set up and people stayed in contact this way; although the group is meeting again cheery messages pop up on WhatsApp from time to time.

-The second group, \’Our Grieving Hearts\’, was set up in 2011 for parents who have lost children.
+The second group, ‘Our Grieving Hearts’, was set up in 2011 for parents who have lost children.
 This group is facilitated by Bridget Holley, whose daughter Emily died in 2012.
-This group continued to meet during the pandemic using video meetings.

 Both the bereavement support groups are open to anyone who would like to attend, whether or not Bennetts carried out the funeral.
 Bennetts were also instrumental in helping a local Survivors of Bereavement by Suicide group start in the area.

-Bennetts\’ involvement in the community extends to regular fundraising for local charities, supporting events and providing sponsorship and raffle prizes.
-Their Facebook page shows the many, many events they are involved with.
-Jane is also Chairperson of Brentwood in Bloom with Bennetts sponsoring the Best Kept Religious Grounds category.
+Bennetts’ involvement in the community extends to regular fundraising for local charities, supporting events and providing sponsorship and raffle prizes.
+Their Facebook page shows the many, many events they are involved with such as the Tea Dance, which is enabled by Bennetts and is attended mainly by those from local care homes.

 The large window of their premises in Brentwood High Street regularly showcases local charities and community events and at both Billericay and Brentwood there are stunning installations of memory trees designed and sculpted by father and son artist metalsmiths Gary and Thomas Thrussell.
 Anyone can have a leaf on a tree in memory of a loved one, with the proceeds donated to a charity of their choice.
 The memory trees were installed as part of the 125 year anniversary celebrations in 2016, along with the planting of 125 trees in the area and many fundraising and legacy events.